abrahamortiz/my-pendings/README.md

 - The counter also displays the number of active and done pendings
 - A custom styled button that is used in other components
 - The pending cards are draggable
+- The application does not allow duplicated descriptions

 ## Available Scripts